 The largest threats to the western juniper come from development and human activity.
 The expansion of cities, roads, and other infrastructure have resulted in large-scale destruction of the tree’s natural habitat.
 The combination of overgrazing by domestic livestock and fire suppression has also caused a significant decline in the population of western juniper trees.

-See also What is White Lace Flower Plant
+See also What is Wild Cherry Plant

 In addition to these threats, climate change is also contributing to the decline of this species.
 Warmer temperatures can cause increased water stress for the trees, leading to higher mortality rates.
 Drought conditions combined with human-caused disturbances can cause even more significant declines in western juniper populations.